Strawberry Shortcake's Berry Bitty Adventures

-Strawberry Shortcake's Berry Bitty Adventures is an American animated preschool television series based on the Strawberry Shortcake franchise and functions as the third iteration of the franchise overall, following the 1980s specials, and the second television series after its 2003 relaunch.
+Strawberry Shortcake's Berry Bitty Adventures is an American animated children's television series based on the Strawberry Shortcake franchise and functions as the third iteration of the franchise overall, following the 1980s specials, and the second television series after its 2003 relaunch.
 Produced by American Greetings with animation provided by Splash Entertainment, (Note: Known as MoonScoop Entertainment for the first three seasons.
 Animation outsourced to GDC International.) the series follows the adventures of Strawberry Shortcake and her friends who live in the fictional land of Berry Bitty City, a tiny, miniature world located beneath a strawberry patch.